MarekSuchanek/OntoUML-BasicTypes/README.md

 ## License

-Full content of this repository is licensed under the Creative Commons License BY-SA 4.0 - see the LICENSE file for more details.
+Full content of this repository is licensed under the Creative Commons License BY-SA 4.0 - see the [LICENSE](LICENSE) file for more details.

+It is better to use link/fork instead of "hard" copy of this project, because it will evolve over time...